masiajav/docsentry/README.markdown

 # DocSentry

 **DocSentry** is an open-source, AI-powered tool that extracts protocol-specific details (UART, I2C, SPI, GPIO) from MCU datasheets, supporting ARM-based MCUs like STM32F4 and others.
 Using natural language processing, it parses PDFs to deliver register maps, protocol configurations, and query responses in JSON, streamlining embedded development.
-Designed to run locally on a PC or Raspberry Pi, DocSentry is built for flexibility and community collaboration.
+Designed to run locally on a PC, DocSentry is built for flexibility.

 ## Features
 - **Datasheet Parsing**: Extracts register maps and protocol settings (UART, I2C, SPI, GPIO) from MCU datasheets.